JamesFNGibbons/JamesFNGibbons/README.md

 ### About Me

-I'm a technical founder with [X]+ years of experience building production software for startups, scale-ups, and growing businesses across the UK.
+I'm a technical founder with years of experience building production software for startups, scale-ups, and growing businesses across the UK.

 Before REG121 I worked as a fractional CTO — helping early-stage founders